MrJul/ReSharper.EnhancedTooltip/README.md

 ReSharper 8.1 EAP 8.1.22.190 or later must be installed.

 Install the plugin using the built-in Extension Manager from the ReSharper menu.
 Don't forget to select _Include Prerelease_.
-**RESTART** Visual Studio after installing or there could be problems!

 Tooltip Highlighting
 --------------------